 The most interesting picture was in a small folded frame.
 Its kept closed with two little hooks on the side.
 When you open it out, one side is filled with a plush velvety sort of material, which acts as a cushion.
 The picture is on the right hand side.
 Its in a golden arch frame and set behind some glass.
 Sadly its a bit faded and has been tarnished – the glass and the cushion have not been able to protect it from everything.
 The picture itself is of a young couple, we look to be in their 20s or early 30s.
 Its got a mirror like quality, and when you move it, the image turns from positive to negative.
 Plus its heavy, really heavy.
 At first I thought this was the frame but I’m pretty sure its the picture itself.

 As when doing any research you should look back at what you know and what other people before you have found out.
-I took look back at the deposit file.
-These files are where we keep information about the person who gave us the records (the depositor), information about where they came from (context) and other information what happens to the collection, e.g. loans and conservation work.
+I took a look back at the deposit file.
+These files are where we keep information about the person who gave us the records (the depositor), information about where they came from (context) and other information about what happens to the collection, e.g. loans and conservation work.
 Sadly there is not much paperwork for this collection, but then that is not surprising with a small collection.
 It arrived at the Archives in 1993.
 The depositor’s husband was a descendant of the Cochranes and MacKenzies, and a distant cousin of the Strachans.
-Unfortunately we think she died some years ago.
+Unfortunately we think she, and her husband, died some years ago.
 There is however a clue.
 There is a note about a framed photograph.
-It mentions the name Jean along with “insurance certificate we already have” and the name William Caithness.
+It mentions the name Jean beside which there is the note: “insurance certificate we already have” and the name William Caithness.
 This puzzled me.
 Do we have a certificate for a lady?
 Is this Jean and William Caithness?

 I searched our list of collections for anything relating to William Caithness.
 I found that in 1984 an insurance certificate was given to the Archives.
 It was issued to William Caithness for a ship named Jean and dated 1832.
 This was given to us by the same depositor.
 So was there a link or was it just a note that this woman had given us another document a decade earlier?
 As far as I could tell there was no connection between the Caithness family and the Strachans.
 Peter Strachan’s great uncle Thomas Paris did marry a Jean Caithness, but again the ages don’t match up.
 And there is no William in the family that I could find.